Here’s how to edit key signatures using the Soundslice editor.

 Key signatures for transposing instruments

-If you edit a key signature for a track that’s a transposing instrument, your options will be with respect to the instrument transposition.
+If you edit a key signature for a transposing instrument, your options will be with respect to the instrument transposition.

-For all other (non-transposing) tracks, the key signature options will be in concert pitch.
+For all other (non-transposing) instruments, the key signature options will be in concert pitch.

 What happens to note spellings if I change a key signature?